Aberkane/GDPR-privacy-policies/README.md

 UGent Business Informatics group_

 ## Full Journal Article
-...
+Currently under review at ACM TOPS.

 ## Scripts
 - Five NLP-based classification models to assess the GDPR-compliance practices promised in privacy policies;
-- A data set of 8 614 organizations headquartered in the EU, containing organizational information and GDPR-compliance promises derived from the organization’s privacy policy, as made publicly available;
+- A data set of 8 614 organizations headquartered in the EU, containing organizational information and GDPR-compliance promises derived from the organization’s privacy policy, as made publicly available.
-- Data set containing organizational data and GDPR-compliance information of 8.614 organizations from the EU.

 <!-- ## Welcome to GitHub Pages